isf-dp-cs/isf-dp-cs.github.io/content/Theory/03_networks/_index.md

 The patients’ medical records and payments, the doctor’s appointment calendar, and other important data are stored in a database on the central computer.

-**(a) Outline one security measure that can be taken to prevent unauthorized access to the patients’ data stored on the central computer.
+**Outline one security measure that can be taken to prevent unauthorized access to the patients’ data stored on the central computer.
 [2]**

 {{< expand "Markscheme" >}}
 *Award [2 max]*